Star Wars: Galactic Starcruiser -- Welcome to Disney World's Outrageously Pricey Hotel

 What's this I hear about a realistic lightsaber?

-You'll apparently encounter Rey at some point, and she'll wield Disney's fancy new lightsaber with retractable, internally illuminated blade.
+You might encounter Rey during your stay, and she'll wield Disney's fancy new lightsaber with retractable, internally illuminated blade.
 You won't be able to swing it around though; the ones you use for lightsaber training have the more traditional light-up plastic sticks (which are pretty cool, but not new).

 Is Galactic Starcruiser worth it?

-CNET's Bridget Carey got to experience the whole thing ahead of its March 1 opening, and documented her stay in an epic video.
+CNET's Bridget Carey got to experience the whole thing ahead of its public opening and documented her stay in an epic video.

 "The Halcyon, where most of the action takes place in Disney's Galactic Starcruiser experience, isn't just an expensive Star Wars hotel with cool cocktails," she wrote.
 "I'm in a living video game with multiple story paths.
 Improv actors are buzzing about in makeup, getting stage direction from earpieces and remembering little details about what I've been up to.
 Actors reveal a piece of themselves with every conversation, some scripted and others improvised."